-In a local case, the southern facade had already been planted with two vines, with only piling and without a wall espalier at first –- in order to test the plant selection.
-Could the desire for vine-entwined windows become a reality?
-After two good harvest years with those vines, a classic wall espalier made of robinia wood with a “Sweden red” coat of paint was favoured.
-The planning began …
+Here, the southern facade was planted with two vines, with only a supporting post and without a wall trellis at first –- in order to test the chosen plants.
+Could the desire for windows surrounded by vine become a reality?
+After two years of good yields from those vines, the owner began planning a classic wall trellis made of robinia wood with a coat of Swedish red paint.

-When choosing your favourite model/plan, cost can often be the determining factor: Which structure needs fewer anchors than others?
-How can waste/unused residual lengths of wood (i.e blends) be avoided?
-Despite only superficial measurements, these 'masses' can be determined relatively accurately.
-In our case, it was already clear that for Robinia wood ("acacia"), only 2.50 m long laths were available, and therefore they needed to be divided accordingly.
+When choosing your favourite design, cost can often be a determining factor: Which arrangment needs fewer anchors/mounts than others?
+How can the waste of wood be avoided?
+Even roughly estimating, these measurements can be determined relatively accurately.
+In our case, it was already clear that for Robinia wood ("acacia"), only 2.5 m long laths were available, and therefore they needed to be divided accordingly.

 In summer, a facade greening lives up to its name, and walls are enveloped in green leaves.
-If plants other than evergreen have been chosen, the espalier’s aesthetic will be revealed in the transitional seasons, and also in the winter.
+But most plants shed their leaves in autumn, and the appearance of the trellis and the plant will look compltely different in winter.
+If plants other than evergreen have been chosen, the trellis' aesthetic will be revealed in the transitional seasons and winter.
 It will shape the face of the facade for 5 to 6 months!
-After all consideration, from several variants, one “favourite” is left over and determines any further planning.
+Choose your favourite design with this in mind!

-Now, the work on the wall begins!
-The cross- and longitudinal bars (robinia wood square 27/27 mm) were prefabricated according to the drawing and coated with Swedish/Falun red.
-Now they are installed on the repainted wall-- first the bars (with trellis holder AS 06020), then the laths thereupon (with self tapping screws HS 04550).
-Finally, the vines are attached with binding material.
+Now, the manual work begins!
+The horizontal and vertical laths (square slats of robinia wood 27/27 mm) were prepared according to the measured dimensions and then painted in Swedish/Falun red.
+They were mounted on the facade which was repainted beforehand.
+The horizontal laths were mounted first (with trellis anchor AS 06020), then the vertical laths thereupon (with self tapping screws HS 04550).
+Finally, the vine was trellised on the trellis with binding material.

-The wall espalier is finished!
-The client can officially declare his satisfaction.
+The wall trellis is finished!
+You can officially declare your satisfaction.
 Approval, of course, does not stop there-- already the neighbours and passersby have noticed and likely praised the wall greening!
 Together with the vigorous vines, the espalier now creates the best conditions for future abundant growth!

 If you are eager to learn and you have something of a “green thumb“ you can also learn grapevine care yourself with the help of our website.
-Modifications on a trellis system will frequently be necessary: On this house (in photo), for instance, the displayed “Dornfelder” stock needed to be replaced by a fungus-resistant sort (Muskat bleu) in 2006, which now produces countless kilograms of grapes every year…
+Every gardening project of this type tends to reveal new and unexpected challenges over time.
+Modifications on a trellis system will frequently be necessary: On this house (in photo), the “Dornfelder” stock needed to be replaced by a fungus-resistant variety (Muscat bleu) in 2006, which now produces countless kilograms of grapes every year…